How to Shrink Pores

-Foundation: Avoid a heavy base that will clog your skin as it will settle visibly into enlarged pores; instead, opt for a light-to-medium coverage.
+Foundation: Avoid a heavy base that will clog your skin as it will settle visibly into enlarged pores; instead, opt for light-to-medium coverage.

-The definitive answer on pore shrinkage is not so definitive, and whilst there is a slew of new pore-specific skincare products created to try to render obvious pores invisible, we now know that it’s genetic and you can’t shrink your pores.
+The definitive answer on pore shrinkage is not so definitive.
+While there is a slew of new pore-specific skincare products created to try to render obvious pores invisible, we now know that it’s genetic you can’t shrink your pores.

-A major mistake many of my clients make with pores is putting off dealing with them until they become a real problem.
-Clogged pores left untreated lead to blackheads, breakouts, and acne, and can easily become inflamed and irritated; keeping pores cleaned out is going to make them look a lot smaller.
-A great place to start is with Equilibrium – an oil free moisturising gel that resets and balances an overactive oily skin, keeping oily secretions at bay.
+Many of my clients make a major mistake with their enlarged pores, putting off dealing with them until they become a real problem.
+Clogged pores left untreated lead to blackheads, breakouts, and acne, and can easily become inflamed and irritated; keeping pores cleaned out will make them look a lot smaller.
+A great place to start is with Quench – an oil-free moisturising gel, that resets and balances an overactive oily skin, keeping oily secretions at bay.

-I recommend starting early when it comes to keeping pores clean – a simple skincare routine with products that slow sebum secretion and draw out impurities will help to refine the appearance of pores, keeping your skin healthy.
+We recommend starting early when it comes to keeping your pores clean – a simple skincare routine with products that slow sebum secretion and draw out impurities will help to refine the appearance of pores, keeping your skin healthy.

-Your routine will require constant maintenance however, simply because there is no permanent solution to make your pores appear smaller.
+However, your routine will require constant maintenance simply because there is no permanent solution to make your pores appear smaller.